bucardo/bucardo_org/Bucardo/cli/index.md

 ### Controlling syncs

 Bucardo works by running one or more replication events called [syncs](/Bucardo/object_types/sync).
-The main interface for controlling these is `bucardo`
+The main interface for controlling these is `bucardo`.

 #### Kicking a sync